 Featured at the entrance is the Hinkle Automatic Theatre, an early 1900s marionette show, that once toured area theaters.
 It was donated to the Marshall Historical Society by the Steve Trupiano family.
 Steve's grandfather Frank Hinkle constructed the set and his grandmother Julia Hinkle designed and made clothes for the figures.
 The marionette show was restored several decades ago by Jim Bryant.

-A special museum exhibit concerns Lt.
-George Woodruff, a West Point graduate from Marshall, who was fatally wounded on the third day of the Battle of Gettysburg in July 1863.
+Lt.
+George Woodruff, a West Point graduate from Marshall, was fatally wounded on the third day of the Battle of Gettysburg in July 1863.
 He commanded a Union artillery battery and was shot from his horse while leading his men in repulsing the famous charge of Confederate General George Pickett.
 His father, Judge Woodruff, went to Gettysburg and returned his body home where it is buried in Marshall's Oakridge cemetery.
-Many artifacts of his life and service are on display at the museum through the generosity of his family.

 The GAR Hall was obtained by the Marshall Historical Society from the City of Marshall in 1976.

-The museum is open Saturdays & Sundays from May through September, and by pre-arranged appointment.
+The museum is open Saturdays and Sundays from May through September and by pre-arranged appointment.